nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 - Design the API of every extension.
 This design work will be completed for each extension before implementation.
 - Design an API that will allow the user to insert raw NGINX config into the NGINX config that NGINX Gateway Fabric generates (e.g. [snippets in NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-snippets/)).

-## Gateway API Extension Points
+## Gateway API Extension

-The Gateway API provides many extension points that implementations can leverage to deliver features that a general-purpose API cannot address.
-This section provides a summary of these extension points.
+The Gateway API provides many extension that implementations can leverage to deliver features that the general-purpose API cannot address.
+This section provides a summary of these extension.

 ### GatewayClass Parameters Ref

 **Role(s)**: Infrastructure Provider

 **Resource(s)**: GatewayClass

 **Status**: Completed

 **Channel**: Standard

 **Conformance Level**: Implementation-specific

 **Example(s)**: [EnvoyProxy CRD](https://gateway.envoyproxy.io/v0.6.0/user/customize-envoyproxy/)

 First-class API field on the `GatewayClass.spec`.
 The field refers to a resource containing the configuration parameters corresponding to the GatewayClass.
 The resource referenced can be a standard Kubernetes resource, a CRD, or a ConfigMap.
 While GatewayClasses are cluster-scoped, resources referenced by `GatewayClass.spec.parametersRef` can be namespaced-scoped or cluster-scoped.
 The configuration parameters contained in the referenced resource are applied to all Gateways attached to the GatewayClass.